Distribution Types

 Merkl supports various distribution methods, allowing campaign creators to choose how rewards are allocated based on participant activity and liquidity contributions.

-In Variable APR campaigns, rewards are distributed proportionally based on time-weighted liquidity within the eligibility pool.
+In variable reward rate campaigns, rewards are distributed proportionally based on time-weighted liquidity within the eligibility pool.

 This is the most classical form of campaign.